DC Sports Betting: Best Legal DC Sportsbooks 2023

 Responsible gaming in DC

 Despite its relatively conservative stance on gambling, DC is surrounded by legal betting.
-For residents unable to control their gambling habits, many resources are available.
+For district residents unable to control their gambling habits, many resources are available.
 The National Council on Problem Gambling is headquartered in DC and is the first place problem gamblers should turn.
 The district’s self-exclusion program also gives individuals an opportunity to ban themselves from all forms of gambling voluntarily.

 Legal U.S. sports betting markets